Man0fCulture/-Workshop-WSL-configuration-/README.md

 ## Part 1: Installation of WSL

+If you already have it installed, you can skip it!
+Before starting, open PowerShell and use this command: `wsl --install`

 ### Step 1: Installation of the distro

-Go to the Microsoft Store and search for the distro you want; For this workshop we will be using Ubuntu but you can use any distribution you want!
+Go to the Microsoft Store and search for the distro you want; For this workshop we will be using Ubuntu but you can use any distribution you want!🗿

+Now You should use the Update command

-### Step 2:
+### Step 2: Installation of